 A.3.6.1.1.2.6 EN-DC LTE Antenna connection for bands where 2RX is supported

-For bands where LTE 2RX is supported, it is left to the UE declaration and AP configuration to decide which 2 of the 4 Rx ports are connected with data source from system simulator.
-The remaining 2 Rx ports shall be connected with zero input.
+For E-UTRAN bands where 2RX is supported and 4RX is not supported, it is left to the UE declaration and antenna port configuration to decide which 2 of the 4 Rx ports are connected with data source from system simulator.
+The remaining 2 RX ports shall be connected with zero input.
 No test parameters or requirements are modified.

 A.3.6.1.1.2.7 EN-DC LTE Antenna connection for bands where 4RX is supported